Eagle Creek Canyon Rock Climbing

 This area, located on the west side of Lake Tahoe just west of Emerald Bay offers incredible climbing of all varieties and grades with magnificent views of the nearby lake.
 Most of the climbing in Eagle Creek is on featured granite, which will cook in the sun on a hot day.
 It is possible to climb many of the rocks year round when they are dry.

-From the South: Head North along highway 89 out of South Lake Tahoe towads Homewood and Tahoe City.
-Travel about 10 miles to the Eagle Lake Trailhead, which is located alongside the large Emerald Bay.
+From the South: Head North along highway 89 out of South Lake Tahoe towards Homewood and Tahoe City.
+Travel about 10 miles to the Eagle Falls Trailhead, which is located alongside the large Emerald Bay.
 Park along the road for free, or park in the Eagle Lake lot for $2.
 The walk from the road to the parking lot takes about 45 seconds.

 From the North: Travel south on Highway 89 out of Tahoe City towards Homewood and South Lake Tahoe.
-Travel about 20 miles to the Eagle Lake Trailhead.
+Travel about 20 miles to the Eagle Falls Trailhead.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Eagle Creek Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Eagle Creek Canyon:

 Featured Route For Eagle Creek Canyon

 All American Finger Crack 5.9 5c 17 VI 17 HVS 5a California

 Stellar finger to hand crack high above Emerald Bay near South Lake Tahoe, CA.The first pitch follows the splitter crack to a flake traverse which leads to a large, sloping platform.
 In the back corner of this platform is a belay with a great stance.
 Belay takes .3-2".
 The crux of the route, a one move grovel, that can be protected well, is right off the belay, so build the anchor accordingly.
 After the crux move, follow easy 5th/4th until you reach the downclimb on climbers left.
 Belay her...[more]
 Browse More Classics in California